k1LoW/coglet/README.md

 ## Commands

-### apply-users
+### `coglet apply-users`

-The `apply-users` command allows you to create or update users in an Amazon Cognito user pool from a file.
+The `coglet apply-users` command allows you to create or update users in an Amazon Cognito user pool from a file.

 ```
 coglet apply-users [USER_POOL_ID_OR_NAME] [USERS_FILE]